-With the breadth of choice in mind, the question of how to choose the best kitchen floor is crucial.
-Each flooring has its particular qualities along with its care demands, and some can suit some households and lifestyles more than others.
+With the breadth of choice in mind, the question of how to choose the best kitchen flooring is crucial.
+Each kitchen flooring option has its particular qualities, along with its care demands, and some can suit certain households and lifestyles more than others.

 Kitchen floor tile

 Kitchen tile is a hygienic, attractive and easy to clean flooring option.
-While it’s one category, there is in fact an array of materials from which kitchen tile can be made, each with its own qualities.
+While it’s one category, there are in fact an array of materials from which kitchen tile can be made, each with its own qualities:

 Ceramic tile can be a relatively inexpensive tile choice.
-With a huge range of colors and patterns on offer, it makes getting the look you want easy, and as well as allowing selection between finishes such as matte and gloss, ceramic tile can also have the appearance of materials like stone and wood.
+With a huge range of colors and patterns on offer, it makes getting the look you want easy.
+As well as allowing selection between finishes, such as matte and gloss, ceramic tile can also have the appearance of materials like stone and wood.

-Natural stone tile is a stylish and durable choice as kitchen flooring.
-Pick from stones such as granite, limestone, travertine, marble and slate which each have their inherent characteristics of color and veining.
+Natural stone tile is a stylish and durable kitchen flooring choice.
+Pick from stones such as granite, limestone, travertine, marble and slate, which each have their own inherent characteristics of color and veining.
 Natural stone gives your floor a unique quality that can’t be attained with manmade options.

 While it’s hygienic as a flooring and easy to keep clean, natural stone requires more care than ceramic or porcelain flooring.
 Stone is porous in different degrees, and therefore sealing is necessary to prevent stains.
-Sealing at installation or pre-sealed tile is a must, and natural stone will also need to be resealed at intervals over the years.
+Sealing at installation, or pre-sealed tiling, is a must, and natural stone will also need to be resealed at intervals over the years.

 Wood kitchen floors

-Wood flooring can strike a warm and welcoming note in a kitchen.
+Wood kitchen flooring can strike a warm and welcoming note.
 Select between solid timber and engineered versions, which both come at a wide range of price points.

 Engineered wood flooring should be your first consideration for practical reasons.
-The advantage of engineered wood flooring is a structure that makes it more dimensionally stable in the changing temperature and moisture levels caused by the cooking process.
+The advantage of engineered wood flooring is its structure, that makes it more dimensionally stable in the changing temperature and moisture levels caused by the cooking process.

 Solid wood flooring isn’t out of the question, although some suppliers don’t recommend it as an option for kitchens.
 If it is your preference, excellent ventilation for the room is crucial, and it’s advisable to check the warranty before purchase.